 The goal of the AMIA-OHSU 10x10 course is to provide a detailed overview of biomedical and health informatics to those who will work at the interface of healthcare and information technology (IT).
 The course also aims to provide an entry point for those wishing further study (and/or career development) in the field.
 It provides a broad understanding of the field from the vantage point of those who implement, lead, and develop IT solutions for improving health, healthcare, public health, and biomedical research.
 It provides up-to-date details on current events in the field, including electronic health records, data standards and interoperability, clinical decision support, healthcare data analytics, population health, patient engagement, and telemedicine.
 It also describes and sets the context for new technologies, such as SMART on FHIR, wearables, and blockchain.
 Although the course has a clinical orientation, many non-clinicians working in health IT environments have found the course accessible and the knowledge gained invaluable to their professional development.

 The course is offered in two parts:

-2. A one-day in-person session held in conjunction with the AMIA 2014 Annual Symposium in Washington, DC on November 16, 2014.
-(Full meeting is November 15-19, 2014) The in-person session will bring participants together to integrate the material, allow presentation of course projects, and meet the instructor as well as other students in person.
+2. A one-day in-person session held in conjunction with the AMIA 2015 Joint Summits meeting on March 24th or 25th, 2015 in San Francisco, CA. (Full meeting is March 23-27, 2015) The in-person session will bring participants together to integrate the material, allow presentation of course projects, and meet the instructor as well as other students in person.